fadel2002/android-jetpack-compose/README.md

 ## Repository for android learning path at Bangkit Academy 2023

-This is a recap of the sixth module titled Android Jetpack Compose.
+This is a recap of the fifth module titled Android Jetpack Compose.

 ## Final Project Application View